 North America is privileged to have one of the most ethnically and culturally diverse populations in the world, and therefore has a unique opportunity to create and implement cultural diplomacy based strategies that strengthen cross-cultural relationships.
 Serving as a hub of cultures from all corners of the world, North America can use its cultural diversity as a resource to improve international relations and thus create real lasting benefits to its political, economic and cultural sectors.

-The 2020 conference will present the importance of building cultural bridges for the benefits of North America national security, economy, and well-being of North American citizens, while illustrating the cost-effective advantages of such programs compared to other policy alternatives.
-The conference will bring together legislators, senior academics, diplomats, representatives of the private sector and civil society to initiate joint-programs that will increase the volume of North America´s engagement in cultural diplomacy.
+As for Canada, a recent report, the first Study done since 1994, published by Canada's Standing Senate Committee on Foreign Affairs and International Trade highlighted the importance of the country's culture to its foreign policy objectives.
+Yet the Committee was of the firm belief that the full potential of cultural diplomacy – as a pillar of Canada’s foreign policy – has not yet been realized by the Government of Canada.
+The 2020 conference will therefore highlight the importance of building cultural bridges for the benefits of North America national security, economy, and well-being of North American citizens, while illustrating the cost-effective advantages of such programs compared to other policy alternatives.
+The conference will bring together legislators, senior academics, diplomats, representatives of the private sector and civil society to initiate joint-programs that will increase the volume of North America´s engagement in cultural diplomacy .

 The conference will campaign for new programs, increased budgets and greater governmental attention of the unique opportunities practicing cultural diplomacy can bring.
 The conference will also publish a report based on the speeches and suggestions from all speakers and participants, which will be delivered to politicians and decision-makers as well as to the international community.